sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 * All the timing performance is taken on NVIDIA RTX 2080 10GB.
 * Trackers are tested with default settings provided by author's git repo.
 * We used Yolo v3 (coco 80 classes) as Object detection for all the trackers.
-* Qualitative results for each of this trackers are share on OneDrive.
+* Qualitative results for each of this tracker are share on OneDrive.

 **1. [Simple online and realtime tracking][1]**
 Publication year: ICIP 2016